GA-CyberWorkforceAcademy/Wireshark/Exercise_2.md

 Record your answers to all of the questions presented in the exercise.
 Ensure you record the step number and question number for quick reference.
 The end of exercise quiz located in canvas covers a random selection of these questions.
-You may want to open the quiz in a separate window and complete it as you work through the exercise.
-You can take the quiz as many times as needed to complete it.

 ### Objectives: